GITMCode/GITM/README.md

 (look at the beautiful plot)

-## Contributing:
+## Contributing

 1. Please feel free to e-mail the development team to suggest ideas.

 2. Please feel free to open an issue on github.
 The development team gets these issues and will review them.
 We can then reach out to you